adi-001/Uplift-coding-skills/week-1/README.md

 3
 Explanation : Differences : |1-3|=2, |3-2|=1, |2-5|=3.
 MAX DIFFERENCE : 3
 ```

-## Day 4
-1. Given an array A of size N-1 and given that there are numbers from 1 to N with one element missing, the missing number is to be found.
+5. Given an array A of size N-1 and given that there are numbers from 1 to N with one element missing, the missing number is to be found.
 ```
 Eg:
 Input: